 Publications, Awards, and Other Accomplishments

-We precede the “Publications, Awards, and Other Accomplishments” section of the newsletter with a new section on Alumni Accomplishments.
-If you graduated with a degree from the WSU Department of Sociology and have an accomplishment that relates to the education you received from the department that you would like to share in the newsletter, please send us an email to email@example.com.
+We are now including a section on Alumni Accomplishments.
+If you graduated with a degree from the WSU Department of Sociology and have an accomplishment that relates to the education you received from the department that you would like to share in the newsletter, please send us an email to firstname.lastname@example.org.

 Faculty names are bolded; current graduate student names are bolded and followed by an asterisk (*).

 Sam Castonguay* passed their area paper exam, “The Gendering and Radicalization of Workplace Expectations: Explanations and Impacts.”

 Tinashe Chirume* passed his area paper exam, “Membership Retention and Disengagement in the Global South Social Movement Organizations.”

 Justin Denney was appointed to the Advisory Board for a newly funded National Science Foundation grant “Project INSIGHT: Inclusion of Challenges from Social Isolation Governed by Human Behavior through Transformative Research in Epidemiological Modeling” at the University of Kansas.

 Thomas Familia* passed his area paper exam, “Trust in the Context of Green Energy Transitions: Theoretical Perspectives and Research Needs.”

 Julie Kmec was elected to the Board of Directors of the Washington State Academy of Sciences.